Bill Cosby sex assault case: Seven questions answered

-Last summer, 35 of those women told their stories to New York Magazine.
+Thirty-five of those women told their stories to New York Magazine in 2015.

-In another case, a woman named Judy Huth alleged that Mr Cosby molested her when she was 15 years old, forcing her to perform a sexual act on him at the Playboy mansion in Los Angeles.
+In another case, an accuser named Judy Huth said Cosby molested her when she was 15 years old, forcing her to perform a sexual act on him at the Playboy mansion in Los Angeles.

-Criminal charges were not filed against Mr Cosby because of the statute of limitations.
-His lawyers called her claims discredited or decades old.
+Criminal charges were not filed against Cosby because of the statute of limitations.
+His lawyers called Ms Huth's claims discredited or decades old.

-In another prominent case, a 25-year-old model named Chloe Goins sued Mr Cosby for sexual assault at the Playboy Mansion she says happened in 2008.
+In another prominent case, a 25-year-old model named Chloe Goins sued Cosby for a sexual assault at the Playboy Mansion she says happened in 2008.

 She sought criminal charges but prosecutors decline to pursue them.

-A deposition for her case showed that he admitted pursuing sex with younger women and giving them Quaaludes.
+A deposition for her case showed that he admitted pursuing sex with younger women and giving them Quaaludes, a sedative.

 He said he was confident his behaviour was not rape.